emk/accessors/README.md

 # `#[derive(accessors)]`: getters and setters for Rust (WIP)

-**This is a work in progress!** We use the new macros 1.1 to implement basic getters and setters.
+**This is a work in progress!** We use the new [macros 1.1][] support in nightly Rust to automatically generate basic getters and setters.
 This is useful if you have a library that exports a struct with lots of fields, but you don't want to make the fields themselves public.

 ```rust
 #![feature(proc_macro)]